 Losing a loved one is never easy and when you know their death could have been prevented had another person not been responsible, it’s even harder to bear.
 We also understand that the death of a loved one is accompanied by financial burdens.
 You are likely facing medical bills for their last days of life, burial and funeral expenses and if they were a source of family income you are trying to deal with the burden of the loss of that income.

 Someone who loses their life cannot fight back on their own to recover financially.
-This is why Texas, like most other states, has wrongful death statutes.
+This is why Texas and South Carolina, like most other states, has wrongful death statutes.
 Family members are entitled to file a lawsuit to recover financially after the death of a loved one caused by someone’s actions or inaction.
 Under Texas law, children of a decedent, spouses who lose a spouse and parents who lose a child due to negligence are entitled to file a wrongful death claim.

 When is a Death Considered Wrongful?